rjxwjfl/server_application/memo.md

   master_id INT NOT NULL,
-  description VARCHAR(255) NOT NULL, goal VARCHAR(255) NOT NULL, start_on TIMESTAMP NOT NULL, expire_on TIMESTAMP NOT NULL
+  description VARCHAR(255) NOT NULL, goal VARCHAR(255) NOT NULL,
+  // create_at TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP,
+  start_on TIMESTAMP,
+  expire_on TIMESTAMP,
+  // is_private BOOLEAN NOT NULL DEFAULT 0
 );

 CREATE TABLE project_rules (